lucono/karma-test-explorer/docs/documentation.md

 ## Project Types

+Karma Test Explorer supports both [Karma](http://karma-runner.github.io/) and [Angular](https://angular.io/) projects, and is usually able to automatically detect which type your project is based on the presence of certain standard configuration files associated with specific project types.
+If the right project type is not automatically detected, you can use the `karmaTestExplorer.projectType` setting to explicitly specify a different type for your project.

 ### Karma Projects
-Projects without an `angular.json` or `.angular-cli.json` file in the project root are treated as plain Karma projects.
-Use the various [extension options](#configuration) where necessary to customize Karma Test Explorer's behavior to the specific needs of your project and team.
+Projects which DO NOT have an `angular.json` or `.angular-cli.json` file in the project root are loaded as plain Karma projects.
+Use the various [extension options](#extension-settings) where necessary to then customize Karma Test Explorer's behavior to the specific needs of your project and team.

 ### Angular Projects

-By default, any project with an `angular.json` or `.angular-cli.json` file in the project root is loaded as an Angular project.
+Projects with an `angular.json` or `.angular-cli.json` file in the project root are loaded as Angular projects.
 Use the `karmaTestExplorer.defaultAngularProjectName` setting to specify which configured Angular project should be loaded for testing.
 Otherwise, the project specified as default in the `angular.json` config will be chosen.

+Note that if no angular config file is found for a project that is explicitly configured as an Angular project using the `karmaTestExplorer.projectType` setting, then the project will be loaded instead as a plain Karma project.

 <a href="#contents"><img align="right" height="24" src="img/back-to-top.png"></a>